Inspection under GST

 Other ways to check/inspect

-The Commissioner of CGST/SGST or an authorized officer can purchase any goods and/or services from a taxable person.
+The Commissioner or an authorized officer can purchase any goods and/or services from a taxable person.
 This will be done to check the issue of tax invoices, whether they are maintained correctly, and whether GST amount is clearly displayed.
 When the goods are returned, the amount will have to be refunded by the taxable person and the sales invoice will be canceled.

-If the Commissioner of CGST/SGST believes a person has committed an offence u/s 132, he can be arrested by any authorised CGST/SGST officer.
-Please click here to know more about arrest under GST.
+If the Commissioner believes a person has committed an offence u/s 132, the offender can be arrested under GST.
+Read our article to know more about arrest under GST.

 GST also has provisions for interception and inspection of goods in transit.